10 Types of Heavy Construction Equipment and Their Uses

 4. Compactors or Rollers

-These are large machines with some kind of roller on the front end, like large steel drums or tires.
+A compactor or roller is a large machine with a rolling cylinder tool on the front end, like large steel drums or tires.
 Construction companies use these machines when they need a surface to be as flat as possible.
+The most common type of compactor looks a lot like a backhoe or excavator with a big rolling pin on the front.

-Specialized models, called vibratory compactors, are used to flatten materials that have naturally occurring empty spaces.
+There are a variety of different types of compactors.
+For example, vibratory compactors are used to flatten materials that have naturally occurring empty spaces.
 These vacant areas may make the surface unstable, which can damage foundations and other structures over time.

 As compactors move, they also vibrate, shaking the paved material and ensuring it’s flat and free of empty pockets.
 The compacted soil should then provide a stable base for any construction.